Chandigarh- City Beautiful with a Heart

 My Connection with Chandigarh

 When I was a child, Chandigarh was my parents’ favourite place to visit on weekends.
-Just two hours drive from our home and complete with amazing things to do, Chandigarh carved a deep influence on my mind and heart.
+Just a two-hour drive from our home and complete with amazing things to do, Chandigarh carved a deep influence on my mind and heart.

 Rock Garden